Learning Outcomes vs Success Outcomes

 • Other

-Learning outcomes allow for a full range of data collection options in Assessment Plans, including collection of measure results as follows:
+Learning Outcomes allow for a full range of data collection options in Assessment Plans, including collection of Measure results as follows:

 • Faculty e-mail (if appropriate files are loaded)